itislu/42-Rush-wordle/README.md

 The project was made in a setting which we at 42 Vienna call a *Rush* - we randomly get put into teams of 2-3 peers and have exactly 2 days and 5 hours.

+It was our first time working with the ncurses library.

 ---

 ## Try it out yourself